phillid/dodo/README.md

     p
     pnumber

-print specified number of bytes, if number is not specified will default to 100
+<del>print specified number of bytes, if number is not specified will default to 100</del>
+Currently has no defined behaviour since introduction of multiple cursors.

 **line**:

 	lnumber

-place cursor at the start of 'number'-th line.
+remove all cursors but one and place this cursor at the start of 'number'-th line.
 Warning: this may be expensive in large files